 2 What specifications may be recommended for NWA systems?

-3 What are the relationships of NWA systems including those based on ATM and IP with other radio systems to provide for multiple system operation?
+3 What are the relationships of NWA systems including those based on IP with other radio systems to provide for multiple system operation?

-4 What types of system techniques, including multi-hop rely stations, provide for reliable area coverage for mobile NWA applications?
+4 What types of system techniques, including multi-hop relay stations, provide for reliable area coverage for NWA applications?

 5 What are the frequency sharing or compatibility criteria between NWA systems including RLANs and other radio services?